Back to Setting Up Billboards in Virtual Camera Compounds

 Continue to Virtual Camera Movements

-Once you learned about the basics of the Cameras Control Board, you can move on to setting up the Virtual Cameras:
+Once you have learned about the basics of the Cameras Control Board, you can move on to setting up the Virtual Cameras: